GitBennett/Automation-Testing/README.md

 # Selenium Automation Testing

-<b>Selenium</b> is a browser automation library, most often used for testing web applications.
+<b style="background-color: #eaeaea">Selenium</b> is a browser automation library, most often used for testing web applications.
 Selenium may be used for any task that requires automating interaction with the browser.

 # Support Programming Languages